kunjee17/fnconf18-scaling-elmish-app/slides/index.md

 ```

 ' There are two ways of writing page-model.
-But having page model as option type always helps.
+But having page model as discriminated union type always helps.
 You are only loading data that is required for a page, nothing else.
 ' Pro tip - You can group pages by Navigation.
 So, one less naming problem solve.

 ---